jpatzy/whaven/README.md

 ## Usage
 To get a random wallpaper
 ```
-sh whaven.sh
+bash whaven.sh
 ```
 To get a random wallpapes based on keywords
 ```
-sh whaven.sh <keywords>
+bash whaven.sh <keywords>
-sh whaven.sh snow city car
+bash whaven.sh snow city car
 ```

 ## A few notes

-1. Only has commands for several wallpaper utilities.
+1. Only has commands for several wallpaper utilities (sway, feh and gnome).
 You may have to add your own.

 2. For now, the timer must be set inside the script.